 (312) 923-9988

-This year’s Best Hotel in Chicago, The Langham Chicago offers sweeping views of the city skyline and the Chicago River.
+The Langham Chicago offers sweeping views of the city skyline and the Chicago River.
 Opened in 2013, The Langham Chicago occupies multiple levels in the last building designed by Ludwig Mies van der Rohe.
-Also named No. 2 Best Hotel in America for 2020, The Langham Chicago features a cutting edge lobby, with 20-foot floor-to-ceiling windows and hand-blown glass pebbles hanging overhead.
+One of Chicago’s finest hotels, it features a dazzling lobby.
+In detail, it has 20-foot floor-to-ceiling windows and hand-blown glass pebbles hanging overhead.
+Moreover, it’s an enormous lobby, occupying most of the second floor.
 Also on the lobby level is the hotel’s signature restaurant, Travelle.

 The Willard InterContinental